Brother Profile KH551 serviced in February 2026

 The ribber will come with all its “official” accessories, according to the manual.
 The setup comes with a generous number of replacement needles.

 I am including additional accessories: barrel weights, wire-hangers with a round end, and table clamps with a less sharp S-angle.
-I’ll also include remaining strip for the sponge bar (please, keep it in a dark place away from fumes and light to extend its longevity).
+I’ll also include the remaining strip for the sponge bar (please, keep it in a dark place away from fumes and light to extend its longevity).

 Imperfections: